BertramCarlsen/bertramcarlsen.github.io/_posts/2025/2025-12-05-soulmate-write-up.md

 10.10.11.86 soulmate.htb
 ```

-> **Why do we need this?**
+**Why do we need this?**

-> The `/etc/hosts` file maps domain names to IP addresses on your local machine.
+The `/etc/hosts` file maps domain names to IP addresses on your local machine.
 Many web applications use virtual hosts (different websites on the same server), which requires accessing them by hostname rather than IP.
 This mapping tells your computer "when I type `soulmate.htb`, connect to `10.10.11.86`."
-{: .prompt-warning }

 ## Reconnaissance